Man shot dead in Montell Heights area

-EMS staff responded but found no signs of life and he was pronounced dead at the scene.
+EMS reported to the scene, but the victim had no signs of life.

+Initial reports revealed that a lone gunman dressed in dark clothing had approached and shot the victim multiple times before fleeing on foot.

-The victim is not known to police and not believed to be a resident of the area.
+Insp Culmer said the victim was not being electronically monitored nor was he known to police.
+He added the victim was not a resident of the area.

+Insp Culmer said: “Every time there’s a loss of life, we feel it as a community as The Bahamas on the whole.
+However, we want to appeal to members of the public to continue to just help us and give us information where we could actually make The Bahamas a better place for all of us to live in.
+This is our country.
+So I want to appeal to members of this Montell Heights community.”

+This killing marked the 31st murder for the year, according to The Tribune’s records.

 Comments